tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Getting Help with `bash`

+#### 1. Use a Large Language Model (LLM) such as [OpenAI's GPT 3.5 or 4](https://chat.openai.com/)

+Example command prompt: `How do I <english description of what you want to do> with bash?`

+Do not be afraid to modify and try different english descriptions if you do not succeed in the first prompt.
+You do need to tell the LLM you are using bash.

-#### 1. Use an internet search with your favorite search engine if you know what you want to do, but do not know the command
+#### 2. Use an internet search with your favorite search engine if you know what you want to do, but do not know the command

 Example search terms: `bash <english description of what you want to do>`

 Do not be afraid to modify and try different english descriptions if you do not succeed in the first search

-#### 2. Use the `man` command if you know the command but are not sure of the options and arguments
+#### 3. Use the `man` command if you know the command but are not sure of the options and arguments

 ```bash
 man cal